 Quizzes: There will be five in-class 30-minute weekly quizzes covering the previous week's material.
-The lowest two scores are dropped.
+The lowest score is dropped.
 Quizzes are worth 15% of the course grade.

 Attendance: Attendance is required for lectures and worth 15% of the course grade.
 You can find information on UF attendance policies here.
 Attendance is required for exams.